-It’s been two months since my first blog about SEEM, the soon-to-be-proposed Southeast Energy Exchange Market, so here’s an update on what we know as of mid-September.
+It’s been two months since my first blog post about SEEM, the soon-to-be-proposed Southeast Energy Exchange Market, so here’s an update on what we know as of mid-September.

 One of our main criticisms of the SEEM idea was the lack of transparency and collaboration with regulators and stakeholders.
 With no apparent overarching stakeholder plan by the utilities involved, information about SEEM has leaked out slowly over the last two months.
 The following has come from direct communications with utilities, stakeholder briefings held by one utility (Southern Company), and even from documents obtained through public records requests of the publicly-owned utilities involved.